slotThe/slotThe.github.io/posts/2023-01-14-orgmode-refiling.md

 If you don't know, [refiling] is the act of moving an entry[^1] *below* another heading; i.e., such that it becomes a subheading there.
-This can be useful for structuring TODOs into separate categories: one might have projects called "Work", "Life", "XMonad", and so on, where all related tasks live.
+This can be useful for structuring TODOs into separate categories: one might have projects called "work", "life", "XMonad", and so on, where all related tasks live.
 Quite convenient!

 So far, X.P.OrgMode just dumped the created note at the end of the